Financial Aid

 Lack of funds need not be a barrier to attending UCI; about 75 percent of UCI’s enrolled students are offered some form of financial aid.
 Students who demonstrate that they need financial assistance in order to attend may be eligible for scholarships, grants, loans, and/or work-study awards through the Office of Financial Aid and Scholarships.
 In addition to awarding aid on the basis of financial need, some scholarships are awarded on the basis of academic excellence.
 Information regarding the application process, deadlines, and financial aid programs for undergraduate and graduate students as well as students in the Business, Law, and Medical Schools may be found at the Office of Financial Aid and Scholarships website.

 Free Application for Federal Student Aid (FAFSA/Renewal Application).
 To obtain financial aid, new and continuing students must file the FAFSA and submit the necessary supporting documents each year.
-FAFSA on the Web is available at studentaid.gov, and paper forms are available either by completing a PDF FAFSA or by calling 800-4-FED-AID / 800-433-3243.
-Renewal notifications are mailed to current financial aid recipients starting in mid-October.
+The FAFSA form is available at fafsa.gov.
+Renewal notifications are sent to current financial aid recipients starting in mid-October.
 Students are encouraged to apply as early as possible after October 1.
-The priority deadline to file the FAFSA/FOTW for loans, work-study, and most grants is March 2.
+The priority deadline to file the FAFSA for loans, work-study, and most grants is March 2.
 For priority consideration of these funds, all other supporting documentation must be submitted to the Office of Financial Aid and Scholarships by May 1 or the specified due date.

 The University expects the student and the parent (or spouse) to contribute toward the educational costs to the extent possible.
-For dependent students, an analysis of the FAFSA and supporting documents determines the amount a student and the student’s parents can be expected to contribute toward the cost of the student’s education.
-For independent students, the analysis determines the amount a student and, if applicable, a spouse, can contribute to the cost of the student’s education.
-Income, assets, size of family, and the number of family members in college (excluding parents) are the major factors considered in the analysis.
+An analysis of the FAFSA and supporting documents determines how much student aid the student would receive if the student attended the University.
+Income, assets and the size of the family are the major factors considered in the analysis.
 Assets include, but are not limited to, equity in real estate other than family residence; stocks, bonds and other securities; business equity; and cash, savings and checking accounts.
-Income includes wages, salaries, interest, dividends, and nontaxable income such as Social Security, Veterans’ benefits, and foreign income.
+Income includes wages, salaries, interest, dividends, and certain types of nontaxable income.

 Special Expenditures.
 Financial aid recipients who are in need of money for special expenditures (beyond the cost of books and basic supplies associated with certain courses of study) may make an appointment to see a financial aid counselor to explore the possibility of a budget add-on, based on the availability of funds.
 Examples of such special expenditures include special equipment for students with disabilities and computer purchases.